Role of Acoustic Phonon Transport in Near- to Asperity-Contact Heat Transfer: Theoretical Modeling

-The obtained $G_{\mathrm{exp}}$ and its gap dependence cannot be explained by the existing tip-plane NFRHT models\cite{Rousseau2009a,Kim2015a,Edalatpour2016,Jarzembski2017}.
-To elucidate the physics underlying our experimental results, we compute the heat transfer coefficient of force-induced acoustic phonon transport by applying the AGF method\cite{Sadasivam2014} for a one-dimensional (1D) Si-Pt atomic chain system (Fig. \ref{Fig:Theory}a).
-The van der Waals force, modelled by the Lennard-Jones (L-J) potential, and the Coulomb force due to surface charges on the nanoheater are considered to virtually connect the Pt and Si atomic chains, which allows acoustic phonon transport across the interatomic vacuum distance $\delta$ (see Methods and Supplementary Sections 5 \& 6).
-While the L-J force model drives heat transfer for $\delta$ $<$ 1.1 nm, the Coulomb force becomes a dominant contributor for larger $\delta$ (i.e., 1.1 nm $<$ $\delta <$ 10 nm).
-This significant contribution of the Coulomb force arises from surface charges induced by the local voltage bias (0.8 V) at the nanoheater sensing region under Joule heating.
-Here, we assume that the Coulomb force vanishes for $\delta<$1.1 nm due to surface charge neutralization between the nanoheater and tip (see Supplementary Section 5).
-As a result, force-induced acoustic phonon heat transfer between Pt and Si surfaces can exceed NFRHT for interatomic distances up to $\delta\sim$ 10 nm.
-The calculated heat transfer coefficients follow power laws of $\delta^{-7.6}$ for the L-J force and $\delta^{-3.8}$ for the Coloumb force, respectively, illustrating that the experimental value of $d^{-5.7}$ could be indicative of force-induced acoustic phonon transport.
-Fig. \ref{Fig:Theory}b shows the phonon transmission function calculated by the AGF method, where the dominant frequency range of phonon transmission is below $\sim$ 1.0 THz at $\delta =$ 0.5 nm.
-The phonon dispersion curves and density of states (DoS) for bulk Pt and Si (Figs. \ref{Fig:Theory}c,d), calculated via the density functional theory (DFT), confirm that acoustic phonons are the dominant heat carriers across the vacuum distance in the NC regime.
-Note that the heat transfer coefficient due to electron tunneling was found to be negligible compared to NFRHT and acoustic phonon transport (see Supplementary Section 7).
+Figure \ref{Fig:Theory}(a) shows the individual contribution of the L--J and Coulomb forces to the AGF-calculated acoustic phonon heat transfer coefficient for the 1D Si-Pt atomic chain.
+While the L--J force model drives heat transfer for $\delta$ $<$ 1.1 nm, the Coulomb force becomes a dominant contributor for larger $\delta$ values (i.e., 1.1 nm $<$ $\delta <$ 10 nm).
+This significant contribution of the Coulomb force arises from surface charges induced by the local voltage bias at the center of the nanoheater sensing region (0.8 V from the ground) when it is Joule-heated at $T_\mathrm{NT}=$ 467.13 K. Here, we assume that the Coulomb force vanishes for $\delta<$ 1.1 nm due to surface charge neutralization between the nanoheater and tip: See also Appendix D. As a result, acoustic phonon heat transfer between Pt and Si surfaces can exceed NFRHT for interatomic distances up to $\delta\sim$ 10 nm.
+The potential inaccuracy of the NFRHT calculations has no impact on the theoretical thermal conductance since heat transfer is largely dominated by acoustic phonon transport for $\delta <$ 2 nm.
+The calculated heat transfer coefficients follow power laws of $\delta^{-7.6}$ for the L-J force and $\delta^{-3.8}$ for the Coloumb force, respectively, illustrating that the experimental value of $d^{-5.7}$ could be indicative of acoustic phonon transport.
+Figure \ref{Fig:Theory}(b) shows the phonon transmission function calculated by the AGF method, where the dominant frequency range of phonon transmission is below $\sim$1.0 THz at $\delta =$ 0.5 nm.
+The phonon dispersion curves and density of states for bulk Pt and Si \cite{Sun2008, Esfarjani2011} confirm that acoustic phonons are the dominant heat carriers across the vacuum distance in the NC regime.